 - Undo the bolts using a ratchet and the appropriate socket.
 Also, undo the bolts on the collector and the downpipe intersection.

 - Remove the bolts while holding onto the manifold.
 Once all bolts are removed, gently lift the exhaust manifold away from the engine and place it on a work surface.

 - Remove the gasket which may be stuck onto the engine block or the manifold, with the help of a plastic scraper if stuck on very tightly.

-- You may now observe black soot around the gasket, manifold and the engine block.
+- You may now observe black soot around the gasket, manifold, and engine block.
 This is the result of leakage which allowed the gasses to form a layer over the metal surfaces.

 - Before installing the new gasket, clean the manifold and engine block surface where the gasket sits, with some brake cleaner and a clean towel.
 This is also a good time to clean any carbon buildup inside the exhaust manifold.

-- Inspect the surface of contact on both the manifold and the engine opening for any cracks or fissures on the metal surfaces which may be the real reason for the leakage.
+- Inspect the surface of contact on both the manifold and the engine opening for any cracks or fissures on the metal surfaces.
+A cracked manifold can be the real reason for the leakage.
 In which case you may require replacing the entire exhaust manifold, and if the engine block is faulty then have it looked at by a professional for further analysis.

 - Now compare the new and old gaskets to make sure they are an exact match and place the new one on the engine block.
 Then place the manifold and first hand tighten the bolts and then torque the bolts to the correct torque specifications written in the owner's manual.